Did you know that you can instantly increase your deadlift by wearing the right shoes?

 Also, I should mention the one stand-out negative point of the HyperKO’s concerning deadlifts.
 That is, at least one person mentioned there was a slight amount of “squishiness” to the sole that he didn’t expect.
 That said, I’d guess it’s not that big of a deal, considering there are some very strong deadlifters who wear these.

 Offering fantastic foot flexibility and a very low-to-the-floor sole, the Otomix Stingray Boxing/MMA Shoes offer support in a variety of training environments.

 - Completely flat rubber soles with a 0mm heel to toe drop

-- Pattern on bottom of rubber sole provides excellent grip
+- The pattern on bottom of rubber sole provides excellent grip

-- High collar adds significant ankle support, particularly if the laces are bound tight enough and laced through the top eyelets.
+- The high collar adds significant ankle support, particularly if the laces are bound tight enough and laced through the top eyelets.

 - Very lightweight and comfortable shoe with a snug fit and no pinch points

 - Arch support is non-existent.
 This is to be expected from most shoes with such a minimal sole, though.